wang1043241397/BERTrend/README.md

   ![temptopic_metrics](./docs/images/temptopic_metrics.png)

 - `Generate Newsletters`
-  - This is an example of application combining topic analysis and LLMs
+  - This is an example of an application combining topic analysis and LLMs
   - Generates newsletters based on prominent topics
   - Uses LLMs to generate topic descriptions and summarize representative documents